Do Larger Molecules Have Higher Boiling Points

 Polarity and Intermolecular Forces: Exceptions to the Rule

 While molecular size and LDF are dominant factors in determining the boiling points of nonpolar molecules, polarity and other intermolecular forces can play a significant role in polar molecules.
-Polar molecules experience dipole-dipole forces and, in some cases, hydrogen bonding, in addition to LDF.
+But polar molecules experience dipole-dipole forces and, in some cases, hydrogen bonding, in addition to LDF.
 These additional forces can significantly increase the boiling point of a substance.

 Trends and Latest Developments